-This systematic review protocol has been reported according to PRISMA-P guidelines (Shamseer et al., 2015; Supplementary Data 20).
+This systematic review protocol has been reported according to PRISMA-P guidelines (Shamseer et al., 2015; Table S4).
 The subsequent review will be reported according to PRISMA2020 guidelines (Page et al., 2021), unless more up to date PRISMA guidelines become available.
 Deviations from this protocol in the final review will be reported and justified via the tool of Willroth and Atherton (2024).
-A glossary of terms used in this review protocol can be found in Supplementary Data 21).
-A bibliography of references cited in the Supplementary Data files can be found in Supplementary Data 22.
+A glossary of terms used in this review protocol is included in Supplementary information 11).